qayyumma/DSA/DSA-Revision/Graphs/readme.md

 ![Local Image](./images/image-4-2.png).

-- same for directed graph but just need to store form a--> b not b--> a
+- same for directed graph but just need to store form u--> v not v--> u

 # Adjacency List of graph